Misc. Notes

 Capt Hamilton was passing Surgeon Mitchell’s door one day at Mackinaw when he saw a lovely young girl playing marbles with her brothers.
 He waited to see the game finished, and lost his heart in the meantime to the child of 15, Louisa, eldest daughter of Surgeon Mitchell.

-who was a Justice of the Peace, there being no clergyman in that part of the country in those early
+They were married on the 15th Nov 1791 by Surgeon Mitchell, who was a Justice of the Peace, there being no clergyman in that part of the country in those early

 PIONEER PAPERS page 60